-Gen 10:8-12 Included among the descendents of Ham is Nimrod (meaning, in Hebrew, ‘We shall rebel’) - described as the world’s first great conqueror.
+Gen 10:8-12 Included among the descendants of Ham is Nimrod (meaning, in Hebrew, ‘We shall rebel’) - described as the world’s first great conqueror.
 His fortified cities include Babylon (which was given the Sumerian title Nun-ki – the ‘mighty city’ when it became greater than Eridu, the first ‘mighty city’), Erech and Akkad in Babylonia (southern Iraq).
-His descendents later build Nineveh and Nimrud (Calah) in Assyria (northern Iraq) (see Map 37).
+His descendants later build Nineveh and Nimrud (Calah) in Assyria (northern Iraq) (see Map 37).
 It is ‘Nimrod the hunter’ (called ‘King Enmer the hunter’ in the Sumerian Epics) whom the Jewish historian Josephus tells us was the king who built the Tower of Babel and rebelled against God.

 Map 37 Nimrod's Empire

 Gen 11:2-8 God is dismayed that the people are building a ‘tower’ (a platform temple) in Babylonia to worship pagan gods, so he decides to scatter the people across the earth and confuse them with different languages.

 The Tower of Babel